prometheus/proposals/proposals/0060-ct-storage.md

 As a result we propose moving to a new improved `AppenderV2` interface, gradually (first scrape, then PRW ingest, then OTLP ingest, then TSDB implementation with https://github.com/prometheus/prometheus/pull/17104.).

-// TODO(bwplotka): Add more context on why certain decisions were made The initial work on the new appender interface started, see [`PR#17104`](https://github.com/prometheus/prometheus/pull/17104).
+The initial work on the new appender interface started, see [`PR#17104`](https://github.com/prometheus/prometheus/pull/17104).
 The unified `AppenderV2` interface consolidates float, histogram, and float-histogram appends into a single method:

 ```go